 Our directors and executive officers and substantially all of our securityholders have entered into lock-up agreements with the underwriters prior to the commencement of this offering pursuant to which each of these persons or entities, with limited exceptions, for a period of 180 days after the date of this prospectus, may not, without the prior written consent of J.P.
-Morgan Securities LLC and Wells Fargo Securities, LLC on behalf of the underwriters, (1) offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, or otherwise transfer or dispose of, directly or indirectly, any shares of our common stock or any securities convertible into or exercisable or exchangeable for our common stock (including, without limitation, common stock or such other securities which may be deemed to be beneficially owned by such directors, executive officers, or other securityholders in accordance with the rules and regulations of the SEC and securities which may be issued upon exercise of a stock option or warrant), or publicly disclose the intention to make any offer, sale, pledge or disposition, (2) enter into any swap or other securities, whether any such transfers, in whole or in part, any of the economic consequences of ownership of the common stock or such other securities, in cash or otherwise, or (3) make any demand for or exerciseable for our common stock or any security convertible into or exercisable or exchangeable for our common stock or any security convertible into or exercisable or exchangeable for our common stock or any securities, whether any such transfers in whole or in part, any of the economic consequences of ownership of the common stock or such other securities, whether any such transfers or exercise any right with respect to the registration of any shares of our common stock or any security convertible into or exercisable or exchangeable for our common stock or the president to the registration
+Morgan Securities LLC and Wells Fargo Securities, LLC on behalf of the underwriters, (1) offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, or otherwise transfer or dispose of, directly or indirectly, any shares of our common stock or any securities convertible into or exercisable or exchangeable for our common stock (including, without limitation, common stock or such other securities which may be deemed to be beneficially owned by such directors, executive officers, or other securityholders in accordance with the rules and regulations of the SEC and securities which may be issued upon exercise of a stock option or warrant), or publicly disclose the intention to make any offer, sale, pledge or disposition, (2) enter into any swap or other securities, whether any such transfers, in whole or in part, any of the economic consequences of ownership of the common stock or such other securities, in cash or otherwise, or (3) make any demand for or exerciseable for our common stock or any security convertible into or exercisable or exchangeable for our common stock or any securities in convertible into or exercisable or exchangeable for our common stock or any securities, or (3) make any demand for or exercise any right with respect to the registration of any shares of our common stock or any securities, in cash or otherwise, or (3) make any demand for or exercisable for our common stock or any securities, in cash or otherwise, or (3) make any demand for or exercisable for our common stock.
+The foregoing restrictions will not apply to (A